ltg001/Leetcode-practice/recursion_tutorial.md

                 return res;
             }
         };
-    Think about calculate the next line with the previous one recursively.
+    Think about calculate the next line with the previous one iteratively.
     Use two *for* loop to complete the calculation.